Definition

 Application software

 Application software consists of many programs that perform specific functions for end users, such as writing reports and navigating websites.
-Applications can also perform tasks for other applications.
-Applications on a computer cannot run on their own; they require a computer's OS, along with other supporting system software programs, to work.
+Applications also perform tasks for other applications.
+Applications on a computer can't run on their own; they require a computer's OS along with other supporting system software programs to work.

-Web applications, on the other hand, only require internet access to work; they do not rely on the hardware and system software to run.
+Web applications, on the other hand, do require internet access to work, but they don't rely on the hardware and system software to run.
 Consequently, users can launch web applications from devices that have a web browser.
 Since the components responsible for the application functionality are on the server, users can launch the app from Windows, Mac, Linux or any other OS.

 System software